Manage Cookie Settings

 I am a member of the Risk Committee and also chair the Remunerations & Nominations Committee.

-Jonathan has worked in the oil, pharmaceutical and retail sectors including Mobil Oil and Alliance Boots.
-He served as Group CEO of the Dr Max Group in Central Europe, Finance Director of Boots Retail International and Director of Corporate Development (Europe, Middle East & Africa) for the Alliance Boots Group.
+I have worked in the oil, pharmaceutical and retail sectors including Mobil Oil and Alliance Boots.
+I served as Group CEO of the Dr Max Group in Central Europe, Finance Director of Boots Retail International and Director of Corporate Development (Europe, Middle East & Africa) for the Alliance Boots Group.
 Having worked internationally for much of the last twenty years, I have spent time living overseas.

-Jonathan has lived in the East Midlands since 1996 and is married with 3 children.
+I have lived in the East Midlands since 1996 and am married with 3 children.
 I am Vice Chair of Governors at the King’s School, Grantham.

 I Chair the Assets and Liabilities Committee and serve on the Executive Committee and as a Director of each of the Society’s subsidiaries.
 I am also a Trustee of the Melton Mowbray Building Society Staff Pension and Life Assurance Scheme

 I joined the Society in 1996 and my career in Financial Services has included roles within various customer service focused teams.
 Having always lived locally, I have good knowledge of the local area and the communities in which we serve.